e2b-dev/awesome-ai-agents/README.md

 </details>

 ## [HyperWrite Personal Assistant](https://www.hyperwriteai.com/personal-assistant)
-Your AI assistant for everyday tasks.
+Your AI assistant for everyday tasks, can operate a web browser to complete nearly any task

 <details>